iratansh/iratansh/README.md

 # 💫 About Me:
 🧍 Hello!
-I am an aspiring developer from Canada. <br>🔭 I’m currently working on a Full-Stack application that tracks and analyzes key economic indicators, such as GDP, inflation, unemployment rates, and consumer confidence, to provide users with personalized insights and predictions called MacroScope.<br>👯 I’m looking for software or embedded internships or opportunities to collaborate on Full-Stack or ML related projects
+I am an aspiring developer from Canada. <br>🔭 I’m currently working on a Full-Stack application that tracks and analyzes key economic indicators, such as GDP, inflation, unemployment rates, and consumer confidence, to provide users with personalized insights and predictions called MacroScope.<br>👯 I’m looking for software or embedded internships or opportunities to collaborate on related projects

 ## 🌐 Socials: